WHTM-TV: News operation

 WHTM has long placed second in the ratings among the market's newscasts, though in recent years it has closed the gap with longtime ratings leader WGAL.
 Generally, WHTM leads the way in the market's northern counties, such as Dauphin (including the state capital of Harrisburg), Cumberland (including Carlisle), and Perry.
 WGAL has stayed in first mainly due to its dominance of York and Lancaster counties, which contain the majority of the market's population.
 Starting in 2012, WGAL began experiencing declines in news viewership, the largest occurring in May 2013; WHTM saw consistent growth, including significant gains during that same sweeps period.
 That July, WHTM-TV beat WGAL for the first time at 5 p.m. among adults 25–54, while also experiencing ratings increases in other time periods, including at 6 p.m. and created a virtual tie with WGAL at noon.
 For the November 2013 ratings period, WHTM was the only television station in the market to show significant growth in all newscasts.
 WGAL's news viewership dropped in every single time period that month, as did WHP-TV.
 WHTM's morning, 5 and 6 p.m. newscasts all saw gains of at least one rating point and in some cases, in excess of five share points.

-On October 14, 2011, WHTM became the third television station in Central Pennsylvania to begin broadcasting its local newscasts in high definition; news video from the field is presented in HD, as WHTM upgraded its ENG vehicles, satellite truck, studio and field cameras and other equipment in order to broadcast news footage from the field in high definition, in addition to segments broadcast from the main studio.
+On October 14, 2011, WHTM became the third television station in Central Pennsylvania to begin broadcasting its local newscasts in high definition; news video from the field is presented in HD, as WHTM upgraded its ENG vehicles, satellite truck, studio and field cameras and other equipment to broadcast news footage from the field in high definition, in addition to segments broadcast from the main studio.
 On January 13, 2012, WHTM upgraded its weather graphics to HD.

+On January 25, 2019, WHTM moved into their new newsroom, offices, and studio, which was in the works last year in 2018 when groundbreaking construction on the expansion began.
+It debuted its first broadcast on January 27, 2019.
+The new building sits right behind their old building (that they used for decades), which remains fully renovated, and remains as office space for the station.